 - If you are too ill to provide the needed information, a family member can help

 - Arriving here with your medications or a list of your medications is very helpful to the staff

 - You or your family member must sign a consent form which allows the ED staff to treat you and bill your insurance company

 - A triage nurse is responsible for evaluating your condition before you are seen by an Emergency Department provider

 - You will be seen and treated as soon as possible depending on the seriousness of your situation

 - You have the right and responsibility to express any concerns you may have to the nurse assigned to you

-You will be seen by a doctor, assigned a nurse, and may have:
+You will be seen by an Emergency Department provider, assigned a nurse, and may have:

 - vital signs (such as blood pressure, pulse and temperature) taken

 - x-rays, lab tests, EKGs (heart tracing) or other tests